learnk8s/learnk8s.io/src/microsAuthentication/content.md

 ![Call flow between the services](image2.png)

-First let's look at the implementation of the API service.
+First, let's look at the implementation of the API service.

 You can find the application code in the file `service_accounts/api/main.go`.